crswong888/moose/modules/doc/content/training/index.md

 ## How to Use This Manual id=how-to

-While it is generally assumed that the reader has some background in computer programming, specifically, with C/C++, we will refer them to helpful pages located elsewhere on our website throughout the tutorials.
-We have also provided an entire chapter dedicated to the basics of object-oriented programming and C++ coding at the end of this manual for anyone not familiar with these topics or needs a refresher.
-For those of you who have no interest in application development, and simply wish to use our free software to solve problems or conduct research, it is still highly recommended that you follow this guide and consider taking on the challenge of contributing to the framework.
+While it is generally assumed that the reader has some background in computer programming, specifically, with C/C++, they will be referred to helpful pages located elsewhere on the MOOSE website throughout the tutorials.
+There is also an entire chapter dedicated to the basics of object-oriented programming and C++ coding at the end of this manual for anyone not familiar with these topics or needs a refresher.
+For those who have no interest in application development, and simply wish to use this free software to solve problems or conduct research, it is still highly recommended that they follow this guide and consider taking on the challenge of contributing to the framework.

+This manual is broken up into parts, which are further divided into individual chapters (see [#TOC]).

 !!!
 *need to explain a few more things here* :

-The navigation should be natural, the "breadcrumbs" as the top, contents sections, and if needed we can add some next/back buttons at the buttom of the pages (but lets use what we have for now)
+The navigation should be natural, the "breadcrumbs" as the top, contents sections, and if needed we can add some next/back buttons at the bottom of the pages (but lets use what we have for now)

 Please add links to these two things: